Zexi-Ye/pneumonia-xray/README.md

 Per the tables above, we can reach a number of conclusions.
 Bear in mind that, due to class imbalance, we will primary focus on F-score, which combine both precision and recall quite favorably and is a more robust metric than accuracy under this circumstance.

 1. On the test set, within each type of group, the highest F-score is achieved by a variant with at least some flavor of data manipulation.
-Namely, <font color='pink'>AlexNet</font> with augmentation, <font color='lightblue'>ResNet</font> with augmentation and $600 \times 600$ images, and <font color='lightgreen'>InceptionNet</font> with augmentation and $600 \times 600$ images.
+Namely, <font color='pink'>AlexNet</font> with augmentation, <font color='lightblue'>ResNet</font> with augmentation and 600 by 600 images, and <font color='lightgreen'>InceptionNet</font> with augmentation and 600 by 600 images.
 This implies that data augmentation and a larger input size are conducive to generalizability when employed wisely.

 2. On the test set, metrics fall within a relatively narrow range among different architectures with slight variation.
 For instance, F-score varies over the range <font color='green'>0.83-0.90</font>.
 Thus, it seems to follow that no model archicture presumbaly has an edge over other candidates.